yoctoproject/poky/documentation/ref-manual/variables.rst

       The first example works only if you also provide the :term:`BB_DISKMON_WARNINTERVAL`
       variable in the ``conf/local.conf``.
-This example causes the build system to immediately abort when either the disk space in ``${TMPDIR}`` drops below 1 Gbyte or the available free inodes drops below 100 Kbytes.
+This example causes the build system to immediately stop when either the disk space in ``${TMPDIR}`` drops below 1 Gbyte or the available free inodes drops below 100 Kbytes.
 Because two directories are provided with the variable, the build system also issue a warning when the disk space